VITA-Group/MAD/README.md

 Most files under `images-web-crawler` comes from this [repo](https://github.com/amineHorseman/images-web-crawler).
 Thanks to the authors for their great work!
 Note that `images-web-crawler` only support Python2, while the rest of this repo support Python3.

-## Arrange the crawled image and construct them as a dataset
+## Arrange the crawled images and construct them as a dataset
 Run `python dataset/construct_dataset.py` under project root dir, or run `python construct_dataset.py` under `dataset`.

 ## Get WordNet tree hierarchy